-- To understand what respect is. - To understand that everyone deserves respect but respect can be lost. - To understand that stereotypes can lead to bullying and discrimination. - To understand that loss and change can cause a range of emotions.
+- To know that a conflict is a disagreement or argument and can occur in friendships. - To understand the concepts of negotiation and compromise. - To understand what respect is. - To understand that everyone deserves respect but respect can be lost. - To understand that stereotypes can lead to bullying and discrimination. - To understand that loss and change can cause a range of emotions.
 To know that grief is the process people go through when someone close to them dies.